Fist Fight (2017): An Average Screwball Comedy

 However, for all the promise that this movie has, it predominantly falls pretty flat.
 The dialogue itself would appear to be funny in a vacuum, but a lot of the line delivery just doesn’t work.
 Charlie Day has a few lines at the beginning of the film that are suppose get some laughs but are said in such a monotonous, boring manner that it just comes off as very bland.
 Other cast members, such as Jillian Bell and Tracy Morgan, deal with the same issue.
 The things they say are completely ridiculous and could get major laughs, but it feels like the actors saying these lines are sleepwalking through the movie.

-Fist Fight as a whole just doesn’t have the snappy feel you would want out of a movie about two teachers fighting each other after school.
+Fist Fight just doesn’t have the snappy feel you would want out of a movie about two teachers fighting each other after school.
 The entire production drags on, often resulting in comedy of the lowest common denominator rather than quick, smart banter that truly great comedies employ.
 Nothing about the movie is incredibly memorable and simply comes off as a very generic movie.

-Writing a review for a comedy is tough since it’s hard to say over and over again why a movie made you laugh or not, but in the end, Fist Fight had too many breaks in between big laughs, leading to a disappointing film as whole.
+Writing a review for a comedy is tough since it’s hard to say over and over again why a movie made you laugh or not.
+But in the end, Fist Fight had too many breaks in between big laughs, leading to a disappointing film as whole.
 There are definitely fun moments to be had, but they’re unfortunately few and far between.
 Fist Fight gets a C-.
 Wait until this movie in on HBO or some other channel to watch it.

 Thanks for reading!
 Have you seen Fist Fight?
 Comment down below with your thoughts!